A Modal Decomposition Approach to Topological Wave Propagation: Modal decomposition of propagating topological wave

 where $\Omega(\bm{\kappa}) = \partial_{\kappa_x}\mathcal{A}_y - \partial_{\kappa_y}\mathcal{A}_x$ is the Berry curvature (Fig~\ref{FIG:SysDescription}(c)).
 If the domain of integration $\upsilon$ is taken over the entire IBZ, then $\mathcal{C}_{v} = 0$.
 However, $ \mathcal{C}_v=+(-)\frac{1}{2}$ when locally integrated around the $K(K')$ points of reciprocal space.
 If two systems are interfaced with opposite Berry curvature (e.g., inverted symmetry), then an integer invariant exists between the two systems and the bulk-boundary correspondence principle ensures that a topological wave exists at the interface~\cite{Rudner2013}.

-We consider two configurations of systems that satisfy the bulk-boundary-correspondence principal.
-Namely, the straight-edge interface depicted in Fig~\ref{FIG:SysDescription}(d) which will be referred to as configuration 1, and the ``\textit{z}"-shaped interfaced depicted in Fig~\ref{FIG:SysDescription}(e) which will be referred to as configuration 2.
-The reason for considering both configurations is to demonstrate that the same modal decomposition approach presented in subsequent sections is applicable to system with straight traveling wave (configuration 1) and waves that turn corners (configuration 2).
+We consider two configurations of systems that satisfy the bulk-boundary-correspondence principle.
+Namely, the straight-edge interface depicted in Fig~\ref{FIG:SysDescription}(e) which will be referred to as configuration 1, and the zigzagged interfaced depicted in Fig~\ref{FIG:SysDescription}(f) which will be referred to as configuration 2.

+The reason for considering both configurations is to demonstrate that the modal decomposition approach presented herein works even for complex domain boundaries, as a hallmark trait of QVH wave propagation is the ability to traverse corners without backscatter.
+In both configurations, two domains are denoted by $\Omega_1$ and $\Omega_2$ which correspond to lattices with inverted symmetry and opposite topological character, and the interface region (denoted $\mathcal{I}$) where the two domains meet; this is the region where the topological wave is realized which is also referred to as the domain boundary.
+The entire domain of the study is taken as $\mathcal{D} = \Omega_1\cup\Omega_2\cup\mathcal{I}$.
 All exterior boundaries are grounded with a stiffness $k$.
-In both configurations, two domains are denoted by $\Omega_1$ and $\Omega_2$ which correspond to lattices with inverted symmetry and opposite topological character, and the interface region (denoted $\mathcal{I}$) where the two domains meet; this is the region where the topological wave is realized.
-The entire domain of the study is taken as $\mathcal{D} = \Omega_1\cup\Omega_2\cup\mathcal{I}$.
+An additional configuration possessing a double zigzag domain boundary is discussed in~\ref{APX: doubleZigZag} to further confirm indifference to wave path, but is not discussed herein for brevity.
+Moreover, we also consider a trivial graphene model depicted in Fig~\ref{FIG:SysDescription}(d) with no domain boundary and with $\beta = 0$ in order to juxtapose bulk wave propagation to topological wave propagation in the context of the methods discussed in section~\ref{Subsec: Modal Decomp}.